-Authorization of 12 months may be granted for treatment of giant cell arteritis when the member's diagnosis was confirmed by the following:
+Authorization of 12 months may be granted for adult members for treatment of giant cell arteritis when the member's diagnosis was confirmed by the following:

 - 1. Temporal artery biopsy or cross-sectional imaging; or - 2.
 Acute-phase reactant elevation (i.e., high erythrocyte sedimentation rate [ESR] and/or high serum C-reactive protein [CRP]).